This blog may contain affiliate links. Read our disclosure policy for more info.

 The campground is located at Upper Joffre Lake and this is the only place you can camp in the park.
 There are 26 sites here, which offer privacy because they are located at different elevations.

 The campsites USED to be on a first-come-first-serve basis, however, you are now required to book.
-Bookings can be made on the Discover Camping website, and you need to select backcountry camping.
+Bookings can be made on the BC Parks camping website, and you need to select backcountry camping.
 You cannot book more than 2 months in advance.

 Once you have booked, you’ll need to print off two copies of this permit as you will need to show one to the Park Ranger and the second you must leave attached to your tent.

 There’s also a drop toilet here and a bear-proof food storage unit.
 I should point out that it can get very cold here at night, even in the summer, so be sure to pack lots of warm clothes and a high tog sleeping bag.
 Also, BC Parks no longer provides toilet paper at the campsite.